Rev. Daniel A Briggs, Ph.D.

 Rev. Randy L Briggs, who is Dr. Daniel Briggs'

-second oldest brother, founded Rumford's first
+second oldest brother, is now deceased.
+He founded Rumford's first

 Apostolic Pentecostal church (in Maine).
 He